Japan Gives Its Moon Exploration Vehicle The Most Toyota Name Ever

 As mentioned, the Lunar Cruiser is currently in development.
 The pressurized rover will be manned, of course.
 Considering the harsh environments that the Japanese exploration team will face on the moon, the collaboration wants to ensure that quality, durability, and reliability are all present on the pressurized rover – in the spirit of "I will definitely come back home."
 Yes, that's actually on the press release.

-JAXA and Toyota have laid out the schedule for the Lunar Cruiser journey within this decade.
+JAXA and Toyota have laid out the schedule for the Lunar Cruiser's journey within this decade.
 This year, driving simulations will be conducted to confirm the power and heat dissipation performance, as well as the trial production of tires and arrangement of the interior layout.

 By 2024, the team will start the engineering and design of the actual spacecraft.
 The public reveal of the actual Lunar Cruiser is set to happen by 2029, with a manned lunar exploration happening by 2030.